-29. At all times while the use continues, all requirements of the conditions of the development approval must be maintained.
-COMMENCEMENT OF USE 30.
-At its discretion, Council may accept bonds or other securities to ensure completion of specified development approval conditions or Council may accept cash payments for Council to undertake the necessary work to ensure completion of specified development approval conditions.
+Construction works must occur so they do not cause unreasonable interference with the 26 amenity of adjoining premises.
+The site must be kept in a clean and tidy state at all times during construction.
+DEVELOPER'S RESPONSIBILITIES Any alteration or damage to roads and/or public infrastructure that is attributable to the 27. progress of works or vehicles associated with the development of the site shall be repaired to Council's satisfaction or the cost of repairs paid to Council.
+All contractors and subcontractors shall hold current, relevant and appropriate qualifications 28. and insurances in place to carry out the works.
+All costs reasonably associated with the approved development, unless there is specific 29. agreement by other parties to meet these costs, shall be met by the developer.
+30. At all times while the use continues, all requirements of the conditions of the development approval must be maintained.
+COMMENCEMENT OF USE At its discretion, Council may accept bonds or other securities to ensure completion of 31... specified development approval conditions or Council may accept cash payments for Council to undertake the necessary work to ensure completion of specified development approval conditions.
 It may be necessary for Council to use such bonds for the completion of outstanding works without a specific timeframe agreed.
 The decision to accept bonds or other securities to satisfy a condition will be that of Council, not the applicant.
-31. Council must be notified in writing of the date of the commencement of the use within 14 days of commencement.
-This approval will lapse if the use has not commenced within six years of the date the development approval takes effect, in accordance with the provisions contained in sections 85(i)(a) of the Planning Act 2016 .
+32. Council must be notified in writing of the date of the commencement of the use within 14 days of commencement.
+This approval will lapse if the use has not commenced within six (6) years of the date the development approval takes effect, in accordance with the provisions contained in section 85(i)(a) of the Planning Act 2016.
 Section 86 of the Planning Act 2016 sets out how an extension to the period of approval can be requested.
-32. A letter outlining and demonstrating that conditions have been, or will be, complied with shall be submitted to Council and approved by a relevant Officer of Council prior to commencement of the use at each relevant stage.
-Council Officers may require a physical inspection to confirm that all conditions have been satisfied to relevant standards.